 Join Master Gardener Mint Pasakdee, who will share tips on how to become a successful gardener.
 You will learn about creating healthy soil, using a seasonality checklist, making plant selections, using appropriate weed and pest controls, and much more.
 Bring your gardening questions to learn from this…

 Summer is the time to start preparing for your winter garden!
-Join Laura Westley as she teaches you about which vegetables grow well during the cool season, how to start seeds, and which vegetables are appropriate for containers.
+Join Laura Westley as she teaches you about the vegetables that grow well during the cool season, how to start seeds, and which vegetables are suitable for containers.
 We’ll talk about cool season vegetables like Asian greens, lettuce, kale,…

 Have a sick plant, an ailing tree, mysterious spots on leaves?
 Chat with a UC Master Gardener via Zoom to diagnose your plant problems.
 You can also listen and learn while other people ask their questions.